 ELE’s concrete testing equipment is designed to ensure that these different types of concrete can be tested to ensure that they meet the specific requirements of each project.

 Fresh concrete is tested onsite and in the laboratory using the slump cone test and air entrainment meters to check the water-cement ratio, air content and workability.

 It may also be necessary to measure compaction and density, drying, shrinkage and moisture movement.
 To demonstrate compliance with specifications, concrete specimens are taken and prepared in moulds as cubes, cylinders or beams.

 ELE’s testing equipment includes a range of curing tanks, fitted with a submersible pump, immersion heater/thermostat unit and separate control panel, as well as a lower rack as standard and is designed to maintain the temperature at 20°C.

 Typically concrete cubes are cured and tested in a manual or automatic concrete compression machine at 7 days and 28 days to assess compressive strength.
 ELE’s comprehensive range of concrete compression machines is able to test concrete, mortar and cement samples such as cubes, cylinders, flagstones and beams.

 ELE also has accessories for testing the flexural and transverse strength of concrete samples, including beams.

 Concrete cores can be taken from hardened concrete for testing, but Non-destructive Test (NDT) equipment enables the testing of in-situ concrete or concrete samples.
-ELE provides crack detection microscopes, and a (Schmidt) rebound hammer for measuring surface hardness and penetration resistance.
-In-situ water permeability equipment is available in addition to ultrasonic test equipment for the inspection of internal condition.
+ELE provides crack detection microscopes, and a (Schmidt) rebound hammer, or test hammer, for measuring surface hardness and penetration resistance.